AhmadJavaidWork/guardianvets-test/README.md

 Please follow these steps to run the server locally

 1. Clone the repository.
-2. Create a file named "development.env" in the project's root folder.
+2. Create a file named `development.env` in the project's root folder.
-3. Copy the contents of .env.example file and paste them in "development.env".
+3. Copy the contents of `.env.example` file and paste them in `development.env`.
 4. Then assign values to those variables according to your needs.
-5. Then run npm install.
+5. Then run `npm install`.

 ## Cli